bradleybauer/music_visualizer/docs/README.md

 # Configuration

-If you provide .geom shaders or want to change certain options, then you'll want to have a shader.json file in shaders/.
+If you provide .geom shaders or want to change certain options, then you should have a shader.json file in shaders/.

 Here is a list of available options that can be set in shader.json: